oaworks/oab-tombstone/README.md

-# InstantILL Tombstone Page
+# Open Access Button Tombstone Page

-An Eleventy one-pager announcing that **InstantILL is no longer available**, with relevant redirects.
+An Eleventy one-pager announcing that **Open Access Button is no longer available**, with relevant redirects.
 Static and deployed on Netlify.

 ## Requirements